 If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
 There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.

 There are a couple factors you’ll need to consider when looking at a whole-home humidifier.

 - Size—The humidifier’s size and capacity is based on gallons per day of operation.
 One way to find out what size you want is to take your total floor area and multiply it by the height of your home’s ceiling.
 This will help determine how many gallons per hour is needed and be a guide as you assess your options.

 - Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
 There are many models that can help meet the needs in your home while sticking to a budget you are comfortable with.

 Each house is different.
-Our professionals at Aramendia Plumbing, Heating and Air, A Service Experts Company can give you a home health report to help you select which humidifier is appropriate for your home.
+Our professionals at Aramendia Plumbing, Heating and Air can give you a home health report to help you select which humidifier is appropriate for your home.
 And our assessment will ensure you are getting the best solution to fit your present HVAC system.
 We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
 Give us a call at 210-404-4233 or check out our online scheduler to make an appointment.